dcomms/dcomms/docs/drp_whitepaper.md

 ## Abstract

 The Decentralized Routing Protocol (DRP) is designed to build peer-to-peer (P2P) networks where peers can contact each other without servers.
 The DRP runs over UDP protocol and uses technique of "UDP hole punching" for NAT/firewall traversal.
-DRP is used to initialize direct UDP channel between two peers, it does not carry communications between peers.
-The DRP is designed to build secure decentralized messengers,  UC apps.
+DRP is used to initialize direct UDP channel between two peers, it does not carry communications between peers (its purpose is similar to SIP protocol).
+The DRP is designed to build secure decentralized messengers, unified communication apps.
 In 2019 main competitors are: matrix.org, bitmessage.org, tox messenger.